About Our Emergency Department

 Wait times may vary, depending on the volume of patients, availability of treatment rooms, and the nature of your illness or injury.
 Ambulances carrying critically injured or ill patients may also increase the wait time for "walk-in" ER patients.
 If you have a concern about wait times, or there is a change in the your condition, please see an ER triage nurse.

 Patients are seen based on a "triage system."
 Every new patient is given an initial medical evaluation.
 Patients with a critical illness or injury are seen first.
+Children are triaged and sorted separately from adult patients, because they are treated by different doctors.

 The doctor may order further testing (i.e., radiology, blood work) to help with diagnosis and treatment.
 You may need to wait to receive these tests, and additionally wait for the results to become available for the doctor to review.